 When this philosophy is applied to the creative process, it’s no wonder AI systems have already been used to augment or speed up creative processes for decades.
 For example, image searching even 10 years ago was a laborious task.
 10 years before that, every creative studio had stacks of stock photography books that interns had to look through to find images for digital projects or ad campaigns.
-Now algorithms with image recognition technology allow you search via keyword or ‘similar to’, ‘containing colour’ ‘related images’ etc and offer a range of options in a fraction of a second.
-AI not only helps you find images, but it suggests alternatives too, which has significant time and cost savings.
+Now, algorithms with image recognition technology allow you to search via keywords or filters such as ‘similar to’, ‘containing colour’, ‘related images’ etc., offering a range of options in a fraction of a second.
+AI not only helps you find images, but it suggests alternatives too, which has led to significant time and cost savings.

 AI’s biggest influence in the creative realm has probably been within predictive and data-driven marketing.
 By taking the guesswork – and human element – out of where, when and to whom online ads are served, it has increased open rates, click-throughs and sales.
 Of course, these customer behaviour patterns are tracked and predicted by complex data engines and are continuously refined as a result.
 It’s this trackable data that’s added significant value and insight to every stage of the predictive marketing process.
 After all, if you can say with confidence what an ROI will be, it’s much easier to get buy-in and sign-off from senior management to start a project or campaign.